 First, you must define the treatment used to remediate the vulnerability.

-Then, you must request, through Integrates, a finding validation.
+Then, you must request, through ASM, a finding validation.

 You can always resolve any doubts by contacting